Knowing God In Truth

 Jesus said, “no man knows the Son, but the Father; neither does any man know the Father, save the Son, and He to whomsoever the Son will reveal Him.” —Matthew 11:27

-And the Son has made it possible for us to know the Father by reconciling us back to the Father through Himself.
+And the Son (Jesus Christ) has made it possible for us to know God the Father by reconciling us back to Him.

 2 Corinthians 5